The college has a selective admissions process whereby each candidate is evaluated individually. The basic requirements are as follows:

 CIA associate degree students interested in pursuing a bachelor's degree program should contact the Center for Career and Academic Advising for the appropriate form.

-After completion of the AOS or AAS course work and practicals, students who are accepted into the bachelor's degree program may enroll with two outstanding grades from the final AOS or AAS semester.
+After completion of the AOS or AAS course work, students who are accepted into the bachelor's degree program may enroll with two outstanding grades from the final AOS or AAS semester.
 Passing grades and a cumulative GPA of 2.0 for the associate degree program must be verified during the student's first bachelor's semester in order to continue into the second bachelor's semester.

 CIA associate degree graduates